taahamohsin/cover-letter-generator/README.md

 yarn dev
 ```

-2. For local API testing with Vercel CLI:
+2. For local API testing with Vercel CLI, from the root directory run:
 ```bash
 vercel dev
 ```